 - (2) Arranging financing.
 Assistance will include, but is not limited to, providing the customer with the following: - (A) An extract from the local master record of lenders. - (B) A minimum of three loan company or credit agency applications from local master record listees. - (C) A liaison service between the lender and customer to expedite the loan process.
 This service will include answering questions, providing information on current interest rates and outlining contract terms available from the lenders. - (D) An extract of the master record listing all local RCSP lenders in the event that the three utility arranged loan offers are rejected by the customer.
 This action completes the utility's financing arranging responsibility to the customer for the measure in question. - (b) Covered utilities are prohibited, when arranging for the installation, or when arranging financing for the purchase or installation of any program measure from recommending, selecting, or providing information regarding any supplier, contractor, or lender, if such recommendation, selection or information would unfairly discriminate among the listees. - (c) When involved in the arranging process, the covered utilities are prohibited from discriminating unfairly among eligible customers, among suppliers, among contractors, among lenders or among program measures.
-(Department of Commerce; Division of Energy; 55 IAC 3.1-2-6; filed Mar 28, 1984, 9:07 am: 7 IR 1166; readopted filed Dec 2, 2001, 12:30 p.m.: 25 IR 1267)
+(Office of the Lieutenant Governor; Division of Energy; 16 IAC 2-2-6; filed Mar 28, 1984, 9:07 am: 7 IR 1166; readopted filed Dec 2, 2001, 12:30 p.m.: 25 IR 1267) NOTE: Transferred from the Department of Commerce (55 IAC 3.1-2-6) to the Office of the Lieutenant Governor (16 IAC 2-2-6) by P.L.4-2005, SECTION 150, effective February 9, 2005.

-55 IAC 3.1-2-7 Accounting and payment of costs
+16 IAC 2-2-7 Accounting and payment of costs